Cross-Strait Service Trade Agreement: Sunflower Student Movement

-On March 18, 2014, protesters occupied the Legislative Yuan to raise their concern about the trade accord, which was forced to the legislative floor without proper due process.
+On March 18, 2014, protesters occupied the Legislative Yuan to raise their concern about the trade accord, which they argued was forced to the legislative floor without proper due process.
 The protest, peaking at more than 500,000 people, is the largest student-led protest in Taiwan's history.
 Thousands of riot police from the National Police Agency were mobilized during the protests.